Classification of discontinuities

-Continuous functions are of utmost importance in mathematics, functions and applications.
-However, not all functions are continuous.
-If a function is not continuous at a limit point (also called "accumulation point" or "cluster point") of its domain, one says that it has a discontinuity there.
+While continuous functions are important in mathematics, not all functions are continuous.
+If a function is not continuous at a limit point (also called an "accumulation point" or "cluster point") of its domain, it has a discontinuity there.
 The set of all points of discontinuity of a function may be a discrete set, a dense set, or even the entire domain of the function.

-The oscillation of a function at a point quantifies these discontinuities as follows: